inflation/sanaemacs/README.md

 command to: `env HOME=$HOME/spacemacs emacs`

 ### Modify spacemacs-start-directory variable
-This solution is better suited to "embed" Spacemacs into your own configuration.
+This solution is better suited to "embed" Sanaemacs into your own configuration.
-If you've cloned Spacemacs into `~/.emacs.d/spacemacs/`, then drop the following lines in the `~/.emacs.d/init.el` file:
+If you've cloned Sanaemacs into `~/.emacs.d/spacemacs/`, then drop the following lines in the `~/.emacs.d/init.el` file:

 ```elisp